 While the creativity and determination families are displaying in coming up with new ways to keep their students safe and learning are laudable—it’s the details of how these groups are formed that could invoke a wide range of other regulations.

 Here are some considerations:

 What turns a homeschool into a business?

-In some states, homeschool co-ops have been shut down because they functioned like a childcare business but failed to obtain either a license to operate or an exemption from the laws regulating that particular service.
+In some states, homeschool co-ops have been shut down because they functioned like a child care business but failed to obtain either a license or an exemption from the laws regulating that particular service.
 Usually these involved co-ops where parents dropped their children off for a class and then left the premises.

 What about health and safety?

 If enough children gather regularly in certain places, health and safety laws may come into play.